jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/2_Experiment.typ

   caption: [Simulative investigation of hydrogen release into the free environment from a pressure vessel standing under $250 "bar"$.
 Temperature contours can be seen at 6 different time points @Xu2009.], ) <fig_23>

-The derived model, when applied to the outcomes, shows that as hydrogen flows out into the free environment, its outflow velocity is already higher than the speed of sound of the surrounding air.
+The derived model, when applied to the described outcomes, indicates that as hydrogen flows out into the free environment, its outflow velocity is already higher than the speed of sound of the surrounding air.
 This means that the air would already experience a shock wave and develop very high temperatures due to rapid compression.
-The hydrogen itself, however, would not have reached its own speed of sound and would therefore not generate its own shock wave initially.
+The hydrogen itself, however, would not have reached its own speed of sound initially and would therefore not generate its own shock wave.
 The high temperatures in the vicinity of the hydrogen, induced by the air shock wave, may not lead to immediate detonation of the hydrogen.
 Subsequently, as hydrogen moves in the air and diffusion processes take place, an ignitable concentration in the oxygen-hydrogen mixture is eventually reached.
 At this point, the surrounding high temperature becomes sufficient to cause ignition, which under certain conditions can escalate to detonation.
 It's important to note that this explanation is a simplified model designed to illustrate the core concepts.
 The actual physics of shock wave formation and the resulting temperature increase involve more complex thermodynamic processes.
 For a more comprehensive treatment, readers are directed to advanced non-linear compressible fluid dynamics texts @Sasoh2020.

 // -------------------------------------------------------------------------- //
 Ignitions that occur without external ignition sources are referred to as self-ignitions or spontaneous ignitions @Stauffer2008.
 Various theoretical models for self-ignition have been proposed, including the reverse Joule-Thomson effect, electrostatic ignition, brush discharges, corona discharges, diffusion ignition, sudden adiabatic compression, hot surface ignition, and mechanical friction and impact ignition @astbury2007spontaneous @Zhou2022 @Qiu2024 @Yang2021.
 Notably, compression ignition, Joule-Thomson expansion, diffusion ignition, and ignition by hot surfaces are considered unlikely mechanisms for most unintentional releases of hydrogen at ambient temperature @astbury2007spontaneous.
-It is noteworthy that several of these mechanisms may collectively contribute to a self-ignition event @astbury2007spontaneous.
+That said, it is crucial to acknowledge that several of these mechanisms may collectively contribute to a self-ignition event @astbury2007spontaneous.

 Among these mechanisms, diffusion ignition as proposed by Wolański and Wójcicki @wolanski1973investigation, has received significant attention.
 This model describes a spontaneous ignition phenomenon occurring when pressurized hydrogen is released into a chamber containing either pure oxygen or air @Qiu2024.
 Interestingly, @astbury2007spontaneous concluded that diffusion ignition, along with compression ignition, Joule-Thomson expansion, and ignition by hot surfaces, is unlikely for most unintentional releases of hydrogen at ambient temperature.
 Nonetheless, despite this assessment, extensive research has been conducted on the diffusion ignition mechanism.
 One notable example of intensive experimental investigations into the outflow of pressurized hydrogen into the free environment was conducted by @dryer2007spontaneous.
-Furthermore, numerous studies using shock cylindrical tubes have been carried out by various researchers, including @Mogi2008, @Golub2008, @Mogi2009, @Lee2011, @Kim2013, @Kitabayashi2013, @Grune2014, @Gong2016, @Duan2016, @Jiang2019, and @Wang2019.
+Furthermore, numerous studies using shock cylindrical tubes have been carried out by various researchers @Mogi2008 @Golub2008 @Mogi2009 @Lee2011 @Kim2013 @Kitabayashi2013 @Grune2014 @Gong2016 @Duan2016 @Jiang2019 @Wang2019.
 Comprehensive reviews and summaries on the spontaneous ignition mechanisms of pressurized hydrogen released through tubes can be found in @Qiu2024 and @Yang2021.
 The findings from these studies are not only valuable for conducting experimental investigations with hydrogen but also have major implications for the design of #glspl("swith").
-These findings will be presented in detail, followed by explanations of their importance in the context of #gls("swith") design and experimental procedures.
+Next, these findings shall be presented in detail, followed by explanations of their importance in the context of #gls("swith") design and experimental procedures

 When pressurized hydrogen is released from its vessel, certain geometrical aspects have a significant impact on the subsequent spontaneous ignition.
 One crucial factor is the tube length.

-Both numerical simulations and experimental studies on releasing pressurized hydrogen indicate that the longer the pipe, the greater the chance of spontaneous ignition occurring @Qiu2024 @Zhou2022 @Yang2021 @Jin2021.
+Both numerical simulations and experimental studies on releasing pressurized hydrogen indicate that the longer the pipe, the greater the likelihood of spontaneous ignition occurrence @Qiu2024 @Zhou2022 @Yang2021 @Jin2021.
 However, when the length of the tube exceeds a certain threshold, the tendency for self-ignition of high-pressure hydrogen becomes weaker @Zhou2022.
 According to @Wang2019, this weakening of the self-ignition tendency occurs only after the tube length exceeds $1700 "mm"$.
-For this thesis, the shape of the tubes containing the #gls("cgh2", long:true) was defined as cylindrical.
-Regarding tube length, it was previously noted that high ranges are desired for economic reasons.
+For this thesis, the shape of the tubes containing the #gls("cgh2", long:true) were defined as cylindrical.
+Regarding tube length, in @chap_0_7 it was noted that high ranges are desired for economic reasons.
 Conversely, if longer tubes could increase the risk of self-ignition, the determination of optimal tube length becomes more complex.

 For designing #glspl("swith"), in addition to the available literature on experimental self-ignition tests, it may be necessary to conduct similar tests with markedly longer tubes.
-The need for much longer tubes, in the range of $~ 5"m to" ~80 "m "$ @link_Lufthansa_Airbus_380, is driven by the economic desire to increase flight range and the fact that tanks integrated inside the wings of commercial aircraft are much longer than the tubes commonly used in experimental tests.
+The need for much longer tubes, in the range of $~ 5 "m to" ~80 "m "$ @link_Lufthansa_Airbus_380, is driven by the economic desire to increase flight range and the fact that tanks integrated inside the wings of commercial aircraft are much longer than the tubes commonly used in experimental tests.
 The preference for shorter tubes (less than $5 "m "$) in current experiments is primarily due to cost and time constraints faced by researchers.

 According to reviews by @Qiu2024 @Zhou2022 @Yang2021 @Wang2019, experimental tests are generally conducted with tubes of length $ <= 4200 "mm"$.
-Notably, tubes with lengths $<= 1000 "mm"$ are more common than the comparatively long tubes of $4200 "mm"$ used in @Kitabayashi2013.
+Notably, tubes with lengths $<= 1000 "mm"$ are more common than the comparatively long tubes of $4200 "mm"$ employed in @Kitabayashi2013.
-A comprehensive list of experimental parameters, including tube lengths used in various studies, is provided in @tab_27, as compiled by @Yang2021.
-This table highlights the current limitations in experimental setups and underscores the need for tests more closely aligned with the actual dimensions of #glspl("swith") applications.
+A comprehensive list of experimental parameters, including tube lengths used in various studies, is provided in @tab_27 @Yang2021.
+This table highlights the current limitations in experimental setups and underscores the need for tests more closely aligned with the actual dimensions of #glspl("swith").

 #figure(
   table(